agentmodels/agentmodels.org/chapters/8-guide-library.md

 };

 var randomAgent = makeRandomAgent(world);
-var trajectory = simulate(startState, world, randomAgent);
+var trajectory = simulateMDP(startState, world, randomAgent);

 GridWorld.draw(world, { trajectory });
 ~~~~

 In the example above, the agent constructor `makeRandomAgent` takes the environment (`world`) as an argument in order to access `stateToActions`.
 Agent constructors will typically also use the environment's `transition` method to internally simulate state transitions.

 >**Exercise:** Implement an agent who takes the action with highest expected utility under the random policy.
 (You can do this by making use of the codebox above.
-Use the `makeRandomAgent` and `simulate` function within a new agent constructor.)
+Use the `makeRandomAgent` and `simulateMDP` function within a new agent constructor.)

 In addition to writing agents from scratch, you can build on the agents available in the library.